snowch/vastdata_siem_demo/README.md

     -   **Volumes**:
         -   `./zeek-config:/config`: Mounts the local `zeek-config` directory containing Zeek scripts (like `kafka-live.zeek`) into the container's `/config` directory.
         -   `./zeek-logs:/logs`: Mounts the local `zeek-logs` directory to store Zeek's output logs persistently.
-        -   `./scripts:/scripts`: Mounts the local `scripts` directory containing the `monitor-live.sh` script.
+        -   `./scripts:/scripts`: Mounts the local `scripts` directory containing the `zeek-live-monitor.sh` script.
     -   **Networks**: Connected to the `zeek-network` bridge network.
     -   **Capabilities**: `NET_ADMIN`, `NET_RAW` - Required for packet capture.
     -   **Privileged**: `true` - Enables promiscuous mode for the network interface, necessary for capturing all traffic.
     -   **Ports**: `8082:80` - Proxies host port 8082 to container port 80.
 This port is not actively used by the current services but is kept for potential future use or compatibility.
-    -   **Command**: `/scripts/monitor-live.sh` - Executes the monitoring script on container startup.
+    -   **Command**: `/scripts/zeek-live-monitor.sh` - Executes the monitoring script on container startup.

 ### 4.2. `traffic-simulator` Service

 -   **Purpose**: Generates various types of network traffic for testing Zeek's monitoring capabilities.
--   **Dockerfile**: `Dockerfile.scapy` - Builds a Python environment with Scapy and other network tools.
+-   **Dockerfile**: `Dockerfile.simulator` - Builds a Python environment with Scapy and other network tools.
 -   **Configuration**:
     -   **Volumes**: `./traffic-scripts:/traffic-scripts`: Mounts the local `traffic-scripts` directory containing the Python traffic generation scripts.
     -   **Ports**: `8080:8080` - Maps host port 8080 to container port 8080, exposing the web interface for the traffic generator.